Japan Pension Refund: Rebates for Foreigners

 4) Approximately 4 months later your money will arrive in your specified bank account.
 It may be net of a 20% withholding tax.
 In certain circumstances you may be able to reclaim this deduction by employing a professional Japanese tax representative.
 Commonly, after having paid for this service the actual gain is nominal so look at the numbers first.

-Ssimilarly, if you have already left Japan and you need somebody in Japan to do the groundwork on your behalf you should submit a Japanese Tax Representative Form which can be downloaded here so somebody else (perhaps a friend or coworker) can obtain your tax information on your behalf.
+Ssimilarly, if you have already left Japan and you need somebody in Japan to do the groundwork on your behalf you should submit a Japanese Tax Representative Form so somebody else (perhaps a friend or coworker) can obtain your tax information on your behalf.
 The rebate process may seem convoluted but is relatively simple as long as you take the necessary measures before having left the country; meaning that you can file your own documents without requiring professional assistance.

 If you have already left Japan your “tax representative” does not necessarily have to be a tax professional.
 They do however have to be willing to do some running around to municipal and tax offices on your behalf.
 As is often the case with financial planning, it pays to plan ahead.